Tensor categories for vertex operator superalgebra extensions: Tensor categories and supercategories

 for all objects $W_1$, $W_2$.

-A twist $\theta$ is a \textit{ribbon structure} if the monoidal (super)category is rigid and $\theta$ satisfies $(\theta_W)^* = \theta_{W^*}$ for all objects $W$. \end{defi} \begin{rema} In a ribbon category, left and right duals can be taken to be the same, so from now on, we shall omit references to right duals. \end{rema}
+A twist $\theta$ is a \textit{ribbon structure} if $\sC$ is rigid and $\theta$ satisfies $(\theta_W)^* = \theta_{W^*}$ for all objects $W$. \end{defi} \begin{rema} In a ribbon category, left and right duals can be taken to be the same, so from now on, we shall omit references to right duals. \end{rema}